smartsettle/slate/source/index.html.md

 }
 ```

-Declare final session this negotiation and the currently authenticated party.
+Declare final session for this negotiation as the currently authenticated party.

 Parameter | Acceptable Values  | Required
 ---------- | -------  | -------